Page last updated: 20 February 2026

 - Planned capacity: Up to 85 million passengers per year by 2030 under current expansion plans

-Over 460,000 aircraft operations (including takeoffs and landings) occur at Paris Charles de Gaulle Airport (CDG) each year.
+Over 470,000 aircraft operations (including takeoffs and landings) have occurred at Paris Charles de Gaulle Airport in recent times.

 How much revenue does Paris Charles de Gaulle Airport generate each year?